radhagowni/Menu_bar/README.md

 # Side menu
-We have built a responsive side menu using css,html.
+I have built a responsive side menu using css, html.